 4. We have learned to listen to our bodies

-We no longer have a set schedule that we have to follow- we don’t have jobs to rush to or a big house that requires upkeep.
+Since we began full time rving we no longer have a set schedule that we have to follow- we don’t have jobs to rush to or a big house that requires upkeep.
 The lack of schedule allows us to eat when we’re hungry, sleep when we’re tired, hike when we’re energized, and relax when we feel the need to.
 We wake with the sun and sleep shortly after it gets dark.

 5. We know what we consume

 One important aspect of camper life is learning to monitor your consumption.
 We have a limited amount of water, propane, power (in the form of a 12 volt deep cycle camper battery), and food we can carry with us so it’s important that we know how long those supplies will last.
 When we first began living in a motorhome we quickly figured out that we would need to carry an extra propane tank, as well as extra drinking water if we wanted to boondock for 7-10 days at a time.
 We also learned how to reduce the amount of trash we were producing, because trash has to be packed out with us when we boondock!
 We are able to recharge our battery's power thanks to our solar panel, which we absolutely could not live without as it has given us so much more freedom to go off the grid!
 Learning how much we actually consume, and learning to reduce that consumption has been a really rewarding part of living in a camper.